Building and scaling SkillCycle's design system

 Emotional Design Workshop

+Alongside the visual and UX audits, I facilitated a company-wide emotional design workshop.
+The goal was to define how we wanted users to feel when engaging with the platform, and use that as a lens for future design decisions.
 Through breakout groups, teams identified emotional traits like feeling supported, confident, motivated, and seen.
-From there, we translated these into product principles — for example, “Our product should simplify information so users feel clarity and accomplishment,” or “Our product should celebrate milestones to make progress rewarding.”
+From there, we translated these into product principles like “Our product should simplify information so users feel clarity and accomplishment,” or “Our product should celebrate milestones to make progress rewarding.”

 This exercise gave us a shared emotional north star that informed everything from interaction patterns to language and feature prioritization.
 It helped ensure the platform wasn’t just functional, but also emotionally resonant — making it something people would want to return to again and again.